WWE Smackdown preview: The card for next week's show - Pro Wrestling Dot Net

 The following matches and events are advertised for next week’s WWE Smackdown.

+-WWE Champion John Cena and Cody Rhodes appear under the same roof

-Powell’s POV: Smackdown will be live from Nashville, Tennessee, at Bridgestone Arena.
+Powell’s POV: Smackdown will be live from San Antonio, Texas at Frost Bank Center.
 Join me for my weekly live review as the show airs on Fridays on USA Network at 7CT/8ET.
 My same-night audio reviews are available exclusively for Dot Net Members (including our Patreon patrons).

 Be the first to comment